5 Global Cities Realizing the Potential of IoT

 In an interview this year, Reed said, “Atlanta is at a key moment.
 We have been forward-leaning for a long time.
 If you’re going to have a city that's smarter about the people coming into cities, you're going to have to leverage technology.”

 City officials can keep tabs on everything from power outages to traffic issues from a digital dashboard designed by AT&T, known as the Smart City Network Operation Center.

 Citizens will be able to access this data via mobile apps—allowing drivers to see where traffic lights have failed on their route and reserve parking spaces in advance.

 Maintenance crews will be able to respond rapidly to problems such as icy roadways and defective bridges.

 The city is laying 300 miles of fiber optic cable to create a new high-speed data network, which will be owned by the city, and which will relay smart-city data to the government.
 Cameras will capture vehicle number plates, and “smart” streetlamps will monitor car parks.

 Public safety is a key feature of many of the technologies deployed in Atlanta, with video cameras used to monitor public areas, and suggestions that “gunfire detection technology” could help law enforcement identify the precise source of the noise and respond quickly to incidents.

-In nearby Montgomery County, a pilot project is testing the use of smart technologies to look after vulnerable populations such as the elderly.
-The SCALE project (Safe Community Alert) uses sensors to monitor the health and wellbeing of volunteers in an elderly living facility.
+In nearby Montgomery County, a pilot project is testing the use of smart technologies to look after vulnerable populations such as the ageing.
+The SCALE project (Safe Community Alert) uses sensors to monitor the health and wellbeing of volunteers in a senior living facility.
 These sensors monitor smoke, carbon monoxide and temperature and use wearables to monitor residents’ health in real time.